 6.3A.4.3 Aggregate power control tolerance for UE category M1

-Editor’s Note: This clause is incomplete.
-The following aspects are either missing or not yet determined:

-- Addition to applicability spec is pending
+Editor’s Note: Addition to applicability spec is pending.

-- Initial condition and call setup procedure to support satellite access are TBD

-- Test Points analysis is TBD

 6.3A.4.3.1 Test purpose

 To verify the ability of category M1 UE to maintain its power level in non-contiguous transmission in response to 0 dB TPC commands with respect to the first UE transmission, when the power control parameters specified in TS 36.213 are constant.